CONTEST RULES/PRECEDENTS

 (CANADIAN ANTI-SPAM LAW)

-Promotional contests in Canada are largely governed by the federal Competition Act (disclosure requirements and accurate advertising), Criminal Code (Code) (avoiding the Code’s illegal lottery offences) and contract law (contest rules and forms).
+Promotional contests in Canada are largely governed by the federal Competition Act (mandatory statutory disclosures and ensuring that marketing is not false or misleading), federal Criminal Code (Code) (avoiding the Code’s illegal lottery offences under section 206) and the common law of contract (which governs contest rules).

-Other laws that can also apply depending on the type of contest, include privacy law, intellectual property law and if a contest will open to Quebec residents, Quebec provincial law.
+Other laws that can also apply depending on the type of contest, include privacy law and intellectual property law.

-In addition to the above, one of the areas of law that has most affected contests since it came into force in 2014 is CASL (Canadian federal anti-spam legislation).
+In addition, one of the laws that has most affected contests since it came into force in 2014 is CASL, which is Canada’s federal anti-spam legislation.

 In general, CASL requires express or implied consent to send unsolicited “commercial electronic messages” (CEMs) to Canadians.
 CASL also imposes certain sender identification and unsubscribe requirements.

-CASL is often relevant when running contests in Canada, including if electronic distribution lists will be used to market the contest, the contest will include the collection of e-mails for marketing unrelated to administration of the contest, if entrants’ e-mail addresses will be shared with third parties (e.g., related entities or affiliate marketers) or entrants can “share” the contest with friends or family for additional entries.
+CASL is often relevant when running contests in Canada, including if electronic distribution lists will be used to market the contest, the contest will include the collection of e-mails for marketing unrelated to the administration of the contest, if entrants’ e-mail addresses will be shared with third parties (e.g., related entities or affiliate marketers) or entrants are either required or incentivized (e.g., through bonus entries) to “share” the contest information with friends or family.

-For more information about CASL, see: CASL (Canadian Anti-Spam Law), CASL Compliance Tips, CASL Errors and CASL FAQs.
+For more information, see: CASL (Canadian Anti-Spam Law), CASL Compliance Tips, CASL Errors and CASL FAQs.

 THAT CAN ARISE IN CONTESTS

-Contest sponsors commonly want to collect e-mail addresses during a contest for marketing unrelated to the contest or marketing after the contest ends.
+Contest sponsors commonly want to collect e-mail addresses during a contest for marketing unrelated to the contest during the contest or after a contest closes.
 Contest rules also frequently include language stating that the sponsor may send marketing to entrants.

-This typically includes ensuring that there is an affirmative, uncoupled express consent on contest entry forms for contest entrants to agree to receive non-contest related marketing, that the prescribed sender identification information is included on both contest entry forms and marketing sent to entrants and that all electronic communications include a CASL-compliant un-subscribe mechanism.
+This typically includes ensuring that there is a positive, uncoupled express consent request on contest entry forms and landing pages for contest entrants to agree to receive non-contest related marketing, that the prescribed sender identification information is included on both contest entry forms/pages and CEMs sent to entrants and that all CEMs include a CASL-compliant un-subscribe mechanism.

-One of the most common mistakes we see in this area are rules that merely state that entrants agree to receive marketing, which language may be in the short or full contest rules, with no CASL compliant consent request or sponsor identification to have contest entrants agree to receive marketing in addition to the administration of the contest.
+One of the most common mistakes we see in this area are contest rules that merely state that entrants agree to receive marketing, which language may be in the short rules or full contest rules, with no CASL compliant consent request or sponsor identification to have contest entrants agree to receive CEMs in addition to the administration of the contest.

-For more information, see: CASL Errors and CASL Compliance Tips.
+For more information, see: CASL, CASL Errors and CASL Compliance Tips.

 Where contests involve e-mail entries and follow-ups by the contest sponsor to administer the contest (e.g., to notify winners, answer entrant questions, award prizes, etc.), CASL issues can also arise.